NotThatKindOfDrLiz/RollCall/README.md

-# RollCall
+# RollCall - A decentralized event check-in system powered by Nostr

-A decentralized event check-in system powered by Nostr.
-RollCall enables event organizers to create attendance-tracking events and participants to securely check in using their Nostr identity.
+RollCall enables event organizers to create attendance-tracking events and participants to securely check in using their [Nostr](https://github.com/nostr-protocol/nostr) identity.

 ## Features